Fast & Furious: F9 (2021)

-Dominic Toretto and his family must stop a world-shattering plot headed by an aristocrat named Otto, including Cipher and Jakob Toretto, a rogue agent and Dominic's estranged brother.
+Dominic Toretto and his family must stop a world-shattering plot headed by Cipher and Dominic's estranged younger brother Jakob, played by John Cena.

 The film is set two years after the events of The Fate of the Furious.
+This is the first film since Fast & Furious not to feature Dwayne Johnson as Luke Hobbs.
 Jason Statham appears as Deckard Shaw in the mid-credits scene, while Jordana Brewster returns to the franchise in her role of Mia Toretto, along with Sung Kang as Han Lue, who is revealed to be alive, and Lucas Black as Sean Boswell.
-Shad Moss and Jason Tobin reprise their roles as Twinkie and Earl Hu respectively from Tokyo Drift.
+Shad Moss and Jason Tobin reprise their roles as Twinkie and Earl, respectively, from Tokyo Drift.

 Fast X (2023)

-Dominic Toretto must protect his family and crew from Dante Reyes, the son of deceased drug kingpin Hernan Reyes.
+Dominic Toretto must protect his family from Dante Reyes, who pursues revenge for his father's death and the loss of their fortune.

-Fast X is set after the events of F9 and twelve years after Fast Five.